cardano-scaling/alba/design/design.md

 The ALBA functions such as `prove` and `verify` will thus receive as input the algorithm specific parameters.

-The rational is that we want to be able to evolve parameter derivation (e.g., to optimize parameters for performance, or making the derivation logic more rigorous) while maintaining backward compatibility with previous versions of the library.
+The rationale is that we want to be able to evolve parameter derivation (e.g., to optimize parameters for performance, or making the derivation logic more rigorous) while maintaining backward compatibility with previous versions of the library.